RNSG 1341 – Common Concepts of Adult Health

 - Failure to pass the Mastery Level Check-off on the first attempt will be managed according to the policy for Critical Skill Performance Mastery in the Student Handbook.

 RNSG 1161 - Adult Health Clinical I

 - There are approximately 12 clinical hours per week in this course.
 Students remain in the same clinical group as in RNSG 1160 and clinical start/end times and sites will remain the same as those in the first 8 weeks.
-For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the semester.
-Newly entering students should consult the level one EVC calendar for clinical dates.
+For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the session.
+Newly entering students should consult the Level 1 EVC calendar for clinical dates.

 - Additional clinical preparation time, including time in the clinical facility, may be required on a daily basis, depending on assignments.

 - Students are expected to have their ACC ID badge, uniform, lab coat with ACC patch, and all required equipment prior to the first clinical day.